Shades of black: Taupe

 The color displayed at right matches the color sample called taupe referenced below in the 1930 book A Dictionary of Color, the world standard for color terms before the invention of computers.
 However, the word taupe is currently often used to refer to lighter shades of taupe, and therefore another name for this color is dark taupe.

 The first use of taupe as a color name in English was in the early 19th century (exact year is not known).

 Black bean

 Black bean is a color that resembles black beans.
-It is the color called bean on the Xona.com Color List, which was formulated in 2001.
+It is on the Xona.com Color List, which was formulated in 2001.

 Black olive

-Black olive a representation of the color of black olives.
+Black olive is a representation of the color of black olives.
 Also known as olive, color No. 6015, in the RAL color matching system, widely used in Europe.

 Onyx

 The color onyx is a representation of the color of onyx.

 This is one of the colors in the Crayola specialty crayon set called "Gem Tones", introduced in 1994.